VAT Late Payment Penalty

 Quick Answer

 Filing late costs AED 1,000 for the first offence and AED 2,000 if repeated within 24 months.
-Paying late costs 2% of the unpaid tax immediately, plus 4% monthly on any amount still outstanding, capped at 300%.
-Because the payment penalty scales with the debt, clearing the tax fast matters more than anything else once a deadline is missed.
+Paying late costs 14% a year on the unpaid tax, applied monthly and not compounded, from the day after the due date.
+Cabinet Decision No. 129 of 2025 replaced the old 2% plus 4% monthly stack and removed the 300% cap on 14 April 2026.
+Because the charge runs on the balance, clearing the tax fast still matters more than anything else once a deadline is missed.

 AED 1,000First late return penalty